 No one really knows who practiced meditation the first time around.
 Historians and anthropologists believe that the practice of meditation arose thousands of years ago.
 Hieroglyphs and ancient texts suggest hunter-gatherers and early shamans practiced some form of meditation.
-The earliest records of the practice, dates back to 1,500 BCE.
+The earliest records of the practice date back to 1,500 BCE.

-In around 2,600 BCE, Buddha founded an experiential path that focused on mind awareness and breathing techniques that lead to ever lasting peace.
+In around 2,600 BCE, Buddha founded an experiential path that focused on mental awareness and breathing techniques that lead to everlasting peace.
 According to the teachings of Buddha, meditative techniques, along with proper ethical conduct and the wisdom to see things in their true state, are the three disciplines that when practiced together, result in achieving enlightenment.

 Types of Yoga Meditation

 Spiritualists and yogis have developed dozens of types of meditation.
 Most people can explore the different methods of mindfulness but not all styles are suited to everyone.